Chetna Pande

-Chetna Pande is an Indian actress and model who is known for her role of Jenny in Dilwale and as a contestant in Ace of Space 1 and Fear Factor: Khatron Ke Khiladi 12 respectively.
+Chetna Pande is an Indian actress and model.
+She is known for her work in Hindi films productions and her participation in reality shows.

+She is best known for being a contestant in MTV's reality show Ace of Space 1 and Colors TV's stunt based reality show Fear Factor: Khatron Ke Khiladi 12.

 Career

 Pande appeared in the TV series MTV Fanaah and in music videos.
 Her second participation in cinema was in Dilwale, with the role of Jenny.
 In 2018, she participated in MTV's Ace of Space, but got evicted on 17 December.
 On 30 November 2018, she was cast on ALT Balaji's web series NIS.